KireetiChennuru/Fine-Tuning-Large-Language-Models-LLMs-on-Amazon-SageMaker/README.md

 - **NLP Tasks:** LLMs can be applied to various NLP tasks such as text generation, sentiment analysis, language translation, and question-answering systems.

 ## Architecture Diagram Core Aspects:
+ - A pre-trained large language model is fine tuned for specific tasks by using Amazon Sage maker.
+Using the knowledge obtained from enormous amounts of data, the LLM is adapted to a unique problem domain using the efficiency and generalization capabilities of trans learning
+ - An Amazon Sage maker notebook, instance is a machine learning (ML) compute instance running the Jupiter notebook app.
+The instance notebook is set up, importing the required libraries and tools.
+ - Sage maker FAQ data is loaded and pre-processed, ensuring that it’s in the right format for training.
+This step is the foundation for the entire fine-tuning process, providing the necessary environment and data
+ - A pre-trained LLM is loaded in the instance notebook fine tuning techniques are used to adapt the model to specific data, taking advantage of the pre-trained models, existence, knowledge and structure.
+ - Fine-tuned LLM is tested on a validation data set to assess its performance.
+The step ensures that the model is performing as expected and is ready for deployment, addressing any issues or refinements.
+ - The fine-tuned LLM, with a design configured settings, is deployed to a sage maker endpoint.
+This endpoint serves as the gateway for accessing the LLM, facilitating prediction request.
+Model artworks are stored in an S3 bucket on Amazon, simple storage service (Amazon S3)
+ - An AWS lambda function is written to interface with the sage maker end point.
+This function handles the input and output formats and serves as a bridge between Amazon AP Gateway and LLM, providing streamline process.
+ - API Gateway is configured to create a restful API for the lambda function.
+This step exposes the LLM functionality to external applications and provide secure and managed access to the LLM.
+ - A web application is built, serving as the user interface to interact with the LLM.
+The application resides in an S3 bucket with static website hosting enabled and permission set as needed.
+•	An Amazon cloud distribution is established to act as a content Delivery network CDN for the application hosted on Amazon S3.
+Cloud front ensures that users from variations have optimized and secure access to the application.

 - **Services Used:**